 Change location v

-Duty of Care Meaning, and How it Applies to Personal Injury Claims
+Duty of Care Meaning and How It Applies to Personal Injury Claims

 This article will explain duty of care and its relevance to personal injury claims.

-What is duty of care?
+What is the meaning of duty of care?

 In addition to outlining the criteria for a breach of duty of care, the Civil Law (Wrongs) Act 2022 also establishes a comprehensive framework governing the scope of duty of care, causation, the standard of care, defences and other fundamental principles related to civil wrongs.